EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

 ### Event Data

 There are minor changes to the `EventData` signature:
-- namespaces was changed from `EventStore.ClientAPI` to `EventStore.Client`
+- The namespace was changed from `EventStore.ClientAPI` to `EventStore.Client`
-- Event id requires using the `UUID` class instead of `Guid`.
-We adopted the [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) standard to provide unified behaviour between the gRPC clients.
+- Event id requires using the `Uuid` class instead of `Guid`.
+We adopted the [Universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier) standard to provide unified behaviour between all gRPC clients.
 - we are allowed to provide content type.
 It enables more advanced serialisation scenarios (e.g., using a few non-JSON serialisation formats).
 Instead of setting the `isJson` flag for the gRPC client, you should provide the text value of the content type.
 The default one is `application/json`, which is equivalent to setting `isJson` flag to `true`.
 If you're using the custom format, you should provide its name, e.g. `application/octet-stream`.

 ::: note
 In the samples below, I'm using [Json.NET](https://www.newtonsoft.com/json), as it was commonly used to serialise JSON event data in TCP clients.
 You may consider [migrating to System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-migrate-from-newtonsoft-how-to) as this may improve performance and remove package dependency.
 However, keep in mind that it doesn't have full feature parity.
 If you use some more complex features, they may not work the same way.
-Check the [gRPC client documentation](/clients/grpc/) for samples using `System.Text.Json.
+Check the [gRPC client documentation](/clients/grpc/) for samples using `System.Text.Json`.
 :::

-For the JSON Event Data, you have to change TCP client logic from:
+For the JSON Event Data, you have to change the TCP client logic from:

 ```csharp{1,7,9}
 public static EventStore.ClientAPI.EventData ToJsonEventData(